rahulgandhi0/products-manager/docs/POSTED_TRACKING.md

-# Posted Timestamp & Expired Products Feature
+# Posted Timestamp & Aged Listings Feature

 ## Overview

-This feature automatically tracks when products are moved to the "POSTED" status and identifies products that have been posted for more than 30 days as "EXPIRED".
+This feature automatically tracks when products are moved to the "POSTED" status and identifies products that have been posted for more than 30 days as "AGED".
+Aged listings can be renewed with a single click to reset the timer.

 ## How It Works